salom18/Projet_programmation-/README.md

 ## Components
 There are several files and each of these files is a module containing a function to allow the extraction of the different desired information.
 #### 1. Extraction_of_the_cheapest_hotel
+This module contains the function to determine the cheapest hotel for a given destination, dates and number of adults.
 #### 2. Meteo

 #### 3. Twitter